MicroLogic Active HMI Description

 Direct Access Buttons

-Direct access buttons are protected by a flap.
-The flap can be sealed to avoid access to the protection settings or ERMS function by unauthorized personnel.
+Direct access buttons are protected by a cover.
+The cover can be sealed to avoid access to the protection settings or ERMS function by unauthorized personnel.
+The cover is opened by breaking the seal with a flat screwdriver.

 Display Screen Language